Google Summer of Code

 Get to know DUNE.
 As a developer you should of course know DUNE well.
 This means that you should have used DUNE before.
 If you have not done that already, now is the right time.

-1. Install the development version of DUNE core modules from our repositories.
-More
+- Build the development version of the DUNE core modules by following the installation instructions.

-3. Take a look at the howtos.
-These might not be directly related to your project, but are still a good way to get to know the way that DUNE works.
-More
+- Take a look at the tutorials.
+These might not be directly related to your project, but are still a good way to get to know the way DUNE works.

-4. Read up the DUNE documentation and some publications.
-Most probably you have done this already, haven’t you?
+- Read up the DUNE documentation and some publications.

-5. Create your first DUNE module with the duneproject script and do something meaningful (read: related to the project idea) with it.
+script and do something meaningful (read: related to the project idea) with it.
 This might be your opportunity to showcase that you are capable to be a our GSoc student this.
-Why not make it available on gitlab.dune-project.org or github.
+Why not make it available on gitlab.dune-project.org or github? - Read some of the code and try to understand it.
+Checkout the test programs in the “test” subdirectories of the various DUNE modules (typically under

 Project idea